REBEL RANCH

 Note: Only a few of the first cattle on the new ranch are shown below.

 Our bull Abraham was born on 6 January 2020.
-Both Jenny and Bella were pregnant and due to calve soon, so we were rushing the clock to get the fencing done.
-Bella calved on 1 June 2020, five days before the planned move and we named the new heifer Belle Starr.
-On moving day, we loaded four head into the stock trailer and moved them to the new ranch.
+Jenny and Bella were pregnant, and due to calve soon, so we rushed the clock to finish the fencing.
+Bella calved on 1 June 2020, five days before the planned move, and we named the new heifer Belle Starr.
+On the moving day, we loaded four head into the stock trailer and moved them to the new ranch.
 Number five arrived 60 days later!

 Jenny looked as big around as a VW Bug, as we waited for her to calve.
-Finally on 31 July 2020, Calamity Jane (a heifer) was born sometime in the very early morning hours, probably between 1 and 3 AM.
+Finally, on 31 July 2020, Calamity Jane (a heifer) was born sometime in the early morning, probably between 1 and 3 AM.
 When first seen about 7:30 AM, Calamity Jane was mostly dry, but still slightly damp in places.
-Her head was up, eyes were open and she appeared to be alert.
-Jenny was standing about two feet away and while making soft mooing sounds, allowed JD to handle her calf.
+Her head was up, her eyes were open, and she appeared alert.
+Jenny was standing about two feet away and, while making soft mooing sounds, allowed JD to handle her calf.

 31 July 2020 to 23 August 2020